PSHE and well-being

 Drug and alcohol education

-Bob Tait delivered an engaging presentation to parents on drugs and the law in January 2018.
+Bob Tait has delivered engaging presentations to parents on drugs and the law.
 He has put together some useful information for parents: email@example.com / Website www.dreduk.co.uk - Slides accompanying the talk; Nitrous Oxide; Parent Leaflet; Party Format; Tables; The Law; The Law and Teenagers; Types of Drugs; Useful Information Sites on the Internet.